Yulee area: Yulee Hall

 Yulee Hall, the flagship dormitory of the area, contains 94 rooms in single, double and triple style and can house 177 students.
 It is co-ed by floor.
 The Yulee area office is located on the first floor of the dorm.

 Global Living Learning Community

 The hall is home to the Global Living Learning Community, a program designed to teach residents cultural awareness and keep them in touch with current global events while preparing them to be world leaders.

 Mallory Hall

 Mallory Hall contains 91 rooms in single, double and triple style and can hold 175 students.
 It was the last remaining women-only hall until fall of 2004 when it became co-ed by floor.

 Reid Hall

 Reid Hall contains 86 rooms in single, double and triple style and can house 166 students.
 It is co-ed by floor.

 Fine Arts Living Learning Community

 Located across Inner Road from the College of Fine Arts, Reid is also home to the Fine Arts Living Learning Community, a program designed to nurture students in the visual and performing arts programs.

+Yulee Area Council

+Yulee Area Council (abbreviated as YAC) is a student organization that represents residents of the area to the Inter-Residence Hall Association and the University of Florida Department of Housing and Residence Life.
+The organization is one of 11 area governments (abbreviated as AGs) that represent individual areas of residence halls.

+YAC was previously abbreviated as RYMAC, standing for Reid, Yulee, Mallory Area Council and, therefore, listing every hall.